neo-project/docs/en-us/sc/tutorial/Lock2.md

-# Deploying a lock contract
+# Deploying a Lock Contract

 Read the following tutorial before reading this article: